agilepro/baroque/src/pages/season-2022.md

 * Jeff Buenz, guitar
 * Steve Max Robertson, drums

-Cover of Jacques-Martin Hotteterre’s Méthode de Musette (1738), engraving by Bernard Picart, Bibliothèque National, Paris transformed with spiral keyboard and background by L. Burman-Hall and P. Bryan (2021).
+Cover of Jacques-Martin Hotteterre's Méthode de Musette (1738), engraving by Bernard Picart, Bibliothèque National, Paris transformed with spiral keyboard and background by L. Burman-Hall and P. Bryan (2021).

 ![](season-2022-img3.jpg)

-Jacques-Martin Hotteterre (1674-1763), the foremost member of the great French dynasty of renowned Baroque woodwind instrument makers, players and composers, told the world his secrets on how to play the wooden flute (France’s most popular instrument) as well as how to improvise successfully in his 1707 Opus 1 treatise.
+Jacques-Martin Hotteterre (1674-1763), the foremost member of the great French dynasty of renowned Baroque woodwind instrument makers, players and composers, told the world his secrets on how to play the wooden flute (France's most popular instrument) as well as how to improvise successfully in his 1707 Opus 1 treatise.

-Now three centuries later, with Hotter Jazz as the music of our own time, we apply Hotteterre’s improvisational ideas creatively in jazz style, working from similar foundations.
+Now three centuries later, with Hotter Jazz as the music of our own time, we apply Hotteterre's improvisational ideas creatively in jazz style, working from similar foundations.

 ## Midseason Fundraiser Transformation Through Hope